Quantum Algorithms - Postdoctoral Appointee

 - Location: Albuquerque, NM

-Sandia’s Quantum Algorithms for Optimization and Learning and Simulation (QOALAS) and Fundamental Algorithms for Quantum Computing (FAR-QC) are DOE-funded efforts to develop new quantum algorithms for optimization, machine learning, and quantum simulation.
+Sandia’s Quantum Algorithms for Optimization and Learning and Simulation (QOALAS) and Fundamental Algorithms for Quantum Computing (FAR-QC) are DOE-funded efforts to develop quantum algorithms for optimization, machine learning, and quantum simulation.
 These projects bring together a diverse team of quantum information and computer science experts from Argonne Lab, Berkeley Lab, Caltech, Dartmouth, Los Alamos Lab, Microsoft, Oak Ridge Lab, University of Maryland, and University of Southern California.
 More information is available at http://qoalas.sandia.gov.
-More broadly, the Discrete Math and Optimization Department conducts state-of-the-art research and develops mathematics and computing in support of Sandia missions.
-Principal areas of focus include graph algorithms, parallel computing, combinatorial optimization, integer programming, and quantum algorithms.
-Our team delivers creative enabling technologies and software tools.
+More broadly, we conduct research and develop mathematics and computing in support of Sandia missions.
+Areas of focus include graph algorithms, parallel computing, combinatorial optimization, integer programming, and quantum algorithms.
+We deliver enabling technologies and software tools.
 The department works on a wide variety of application areas including energy systems, scientific computing, systems software, logistics, and sensor placement.

 Sandia National Laboratories is the nation’s premier science and engineering lab for national security and technology innovation, with teams of specialists focused on cutting-edge work in a broad array of areas.
 Some of the main reasons we love our jobs: + Challenging work withamazingimpact that contributes to security, peace, and freedom worldwide + Extraordinary co-workers + Some of the best tools, equipment, and research facilities in the world + Career advancement and enrichment opportunities + Flexible schedules, generous vacations,strongmedical and other benefits, competitive 401k, learning opportunities, relocation assistance and amenities aimed at creating a solid work/life balance* _World-changing technologies.
 Life-changing careers._ Learn more about Sandia at: http://www.sandia.gov *These benefits vary by job classification.